holorum/USSLongIslandBot/readme.md

 You can always generate another one from the discord developer page if you feel that your token has been exposed.

-To avoid such a case that I mentioned above I recommend encrypting your token when you use it.
+To avoid such a case that is mentioned above it is recommended to encrypt your token when you use it.
 It's definitly not safe to replace the "token" variables value with your token as a string.
 The only case when you should do is, is when you are testing in a safe environment.

 ### Using your Token